joeyhage/daily-novena/README.md

 In the future, this extension may contribute the following settings:

-* `daily-novena.enable`: enable/disable this extension
+- `daily-novena.enable`: enable/disable this extension
-* `daily-novena.on-startup`: enable/disable showing the current Novena prayer on startup
+- `daily-novena.on-startup`: enable/disable showing the current Novena prayer on startup

-## Known Issues
+## Issues

-None

 [Report a bug](https://github.com/joeyhage/daily-novena/issues/new?assignees=&labels=&template=bug_report.md)

-## Release Notes

-TODO